Red Hat Training

-Remove the DNS entries for the client host manually from the server:
+On an IdM server, remove all DNS entries for the client host from IdM:

 [root@server ~]# ipa dnsrecord-del Record name: old-client-name Zone name: idm.example.com No option to delete specific record provided.
 Delete all?
 Yes/No (default No): yes ------------------------ Deleted record "old-client-name"

-On an IdM server, remove the client host entry from the IdM LDAP server.
+On the IdM server, remove the client host entry from the IdM LDAP server.
 This removes all services and revokes all certificates issued for that host: